HenriqueSFernandes/wolfensteinmock/README.md

 - The Player and Camera can now be accessed from any point of the program.
 - The consistency of information in both classes is assured.

-#### UPDATING THE SCREEN
+---

+#### Updating the screen

 **Problem in Context**

 The game functions by having a state that takes a step in every loop.
-It is necessary that every time this step occurs, all of the elements of the screen are updated.
+It is necessary that every time this step occurs, all the elements of the screen are updated.

 **The Pattern**